In Chiang Mai, there are more meditation retreats, temples, yoga studios, and smoothie bowl joints than you can count.

 Akashic Records Reading

 I heard about Neil from Global Akasha from a friend.

 It sounded super interesting and not something that just any old psychic can do, so why not?!

 The records contain everything that has ever happened or will happen since the beginning of time, so you can find out about your past lives, things about your current life and get guidance on how to achieve your highest potential.

 There is still such a thing as free will, so based on your decisions, your future can change.

 Here’s a better (and more accurate) explanation from the man himself!

 You can ask any question pertaining to yourself.

-Here are some akashic records sample questions to start with, but I found it more helpful to ask something specific.
+There are 20 standard questions to start with, but I found it more helpful to ask something specific.

 For example: Next year I plan to travel to [insert city], what will that experience bring me?